softwarewolves/softwarewolves.github.io/index.md

 This session was developed by Alexander Helleboogh, Johan Peeters and Nelis Bouck&eacute;.

-Alexander is a freelance software architect in daily life.
+Alexander is a freelance software architect.
 During the nights, he invents juicy stories and maintains the .Net bot.

 Johan's day job is freelance architect / security expert.
 At night, he shapeshifts into a softwarewolf maintaining the Game Engine and the Scala and nodejs bots.